Isn’t it time you learned how to stop self-sabotaging and started making progress towards the things you want to do? Stop holding yourself back!

 There: I said it.
 Because I’m a life and success coach, I think people assume I have my thoughts straight 100% of the time, but as cheesy as it sounds, no one is perfect.
 We are all works in progress.
 I too am learning how to stop self-sabotaging.

 I don’t know if there is a “Sabotagers Anonymous”, the equivalent of the 12-step programme to help us overcome this, but if there was, I am sure it would be full.

+But, every now and again, something will set me off, and I’ll binge-eat and be unhealthy.
+Like my most recent episode last year, which saw me scoff down a bar of chocolate at 10.30pm every night because I was going through a bit of a stressful time.
 Why do I do this?
-Well, this is something I worked out with a life coach, and I think it boiled down to me subconsciously thinking I can’t have it all.
-So, if I have to balls something up in my life, it is always my fitness, health and physique – I guess I kept getting pulled back to the old mindset I had when I didn’t look after my body.
+Well, this is something I worked out with my life coach, and I think it boiled down to me subconsciously thinking I can’t have it all.
+So, if I have to upset something up in my life, it is always my fitness, health, and physique – I guess I kept getting pulled back to the old mindset I had when I didn’t look after my body.

 Gay Hendricks in his book ‘The Big Leap‘ poses this to us.
-He disagrees with the notion that it’s life’s hard knocks that give us the best education and shows us how our “Upper Limit” problem causes us to self-destruct.
+He disagrees with the notion that it’s life’s hard knocks that give us the best education.
+He shows us how our “Upper Limit” problem causes us to self-destruct.
 This is the belief that we have a certain limit, and when we reach it, we self-sabotage as a way to put us back “in our place”.

 This is where us self-sabotagers have to be careful, because if something doesn’t come along to bump us off our merry wheel of life, we’ll do it to ourselves.